Project-Somedays/Project-Somedays.github.io/_posts/2025-04-19-WCCChallenge2025Week16-Filter.md

 - [x] Add ambient sheep audio
 - [x] Add abduction sound
 - [x] Add ambient spaceship sound

-# 🎓Lessons Learned🎓
-- When you've baked the texture in blender, you need to make sure each material channel has an image texture node referencing the texture you're baking to
-- Make sure your uv unwrap has a bit of an island offset
-- How to add audio!
-Not too bad.
-Lots of boilerplate, but pretty straightforward.
-According to Gemini you can add positional sound in your scene.
-Three.js is NUTS.

 # 🪵Dev Log🪵